-Weekly Giving Garden volunteer nights will begin on Wednesday, April 5, 2017 at 5 p.m.
+Weekly Giving Garden volunteer nights are Tuesdays at 5 p.m.
+April – September.

 Around 6:30 p.m. we gather on the patio for food, libations and conversation.
 Even if you can’t make it in time to work on the food bank gardens you are welcome to join us on the patio.